 Pets?
 You bet.
 “They can either be sold as pets or as sheep herd guards, and sometimes people buy them as both.
 On the fringes of Melbourne and in our area there are a lot of hobby farmers.
 A lot of them have sheep and goats and chooks, which can all be protected by alpacas.
 So people will buy an alpaca or two who protect their sheep or goats or pets and also keep them as pets.”

 Of course, in addition to these uses, alpacas are also renowned for their wool.
-And when the farm isn’t open to the public – “I try to open my doors when one of the local wineries is open or when an event like Winter WineFest or Open Artists’ Studios is happening” – you’ll find Sian making delicate, warm and beautiful objects from it.
+And when the farm isn’t open to the public – open farm days are currently held on the 3rd Sunday of every month – you’ll find Sian making delicate, warm and beautiful objects from it.